-Bachelor of Arts Degree - A minimum of 27 credits from physics courses numbered 121 and higher including 8 credits from courses numbered 340 or higher.
-Courses required are 121 and 122, 141, 142, 270, 280, 281, and 382.
-Also two semesters of PHYS 080 (Seminar) are required.
-The mathematics requirement is MATH 232.
-An additional laboratory course, designated for science majors, in chemistry, biology, or geology is required.
+Bachelor of Arts Degree -- A minimum of 27 credits in physics courses numbered 121 and higher including 121 and 122, 141, 142, 270, 280, 281, and 382.
+In addition, 6 credits from courses numbered 340 or higher are required.
+Two semesters of PHYS 080 (Seminar) are required.
+In addition, MATH 232 and an additional laboratory science course, designated for science majors, in chemistry, biology, or geology are required.
 Computer programming competence is expected by the beginning of the junior year.
-This requirement may be satisfied by CSCI 225 or 245 or by demonstrating programming competence on a problem chosen by the department.
+This requirement may be satisfied by CSCI 225, 245 or by demonstrating competence on a problem chosen by the department.